Editorial photograph of an enterprise data integration review against the SAP digital core

 Can the audit risk be eliminated?

 Not eliminated, but materially reduced.
-The combination of the digital access transition, the customer maintained audit log, and the structured integration inventory typically reduces the exposure by 60 to 80 percent against the publisher's first audit claim.
+The combination of the digital access transition, the customer maintained audit log, and the structured integration inventory typically reduces exposure by 60 to 80 percent against the publisher first audit claim.

 How long does the digital access transition take?

 Three to six months for the commercial framework.
 The technical implementation is shorter, typically four to eight weeks across the principal integration patterns.
-The transition includes the document classification, the conversion discount negotiation, and the audit log implementation.
+The transition covers document classification, conversion discount negotiation, and audit log implementation.

 The framework is set out in the SAP advisory practice.
 Read the related SAP audit defence guide and the SAP indirect access framework.